 Chris is also known for being one of the first men to display complete leg development with massive and cut calves and thighs, and for being the oldest man to win the Mr. Olympia at age 43.

 "I felt confident.
 It was kind of a do-or-die thing.
-Bill Pearl travelled with me and he was there in the audience in the front row and I remember lifting up the trophy and making the victory sign and looking down and there he was, all smiles.
-He was just as delighted as I was, so that was a wonderful moment."3.
+Bill Pearl traveled with me and he was there in the audience in the front row and I remember lifting up the trophy and making the victory sign and looking down and there he was, all smiles.
+He was just as delighted as I was, so that was a wonderful moment."
+3.

 Samir "The Lion of Lebanon" Bannout is another who pulled it all together to combine crisp conditioning with balanced size to win an Olympia.
 Distinguishable for his incredible back development, complete with Christmas tree erectors that had never been seen before with such detail, Samir bested a strong field, including Lee Haney who would go onto win eight Olympia's, to win his '83 title.
 The statement "mass with class" could be used to describe Samir's physique when he won the biggie in '83.